 Penwith · TR19

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Pendeen, that work is shaped by the place itself — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward miners' terraces and Wesleyan chapels and chapel conversions.
+In Pendeen, that work is shaped by the place itself — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward miners' terraces and modern AONB-sensitive replacements.

 • Conservation Area